PinkDiamond1/0xbtc-docs-retype/src/javascript/methods.md

 returns the number of halvenings that have occured

 **maxSupplyForEra()**
-returns the next tokensMinted amount at which the rewardEra will increme
+returns the next tokensMinted amount at which the rewardEra will increment